xkollar/xkollar.github.io/data/posts/2026-07-31-pizza-time.markdown

 How does this generalize to multiple participants?
 And to m+n discount structure?

-Things are going to get a bit hairy so let's scale down to 1+1 offer where we will be able to observe the thought process yet won't get overwhelmed by scaling challenges of naive approach on 3 participants.
+To avoid getting overwhelmed let's scale down to a 1+1 offer.
+We will still be able to observe the thought process without the combinatorial explosion.

 Example: $A,B,C$ want to buy pizzas priced $\pi=(6,10,12)$ with **1+1** offer.
 How much does each contribute to total savings $D_{\!\!P}$ of ¤10?